You can now receive the following types of vaccinations:

-If anyone has questions about the COVID-19 vaccines, visit one of our drop in clinics - where one of the clinicians will be happy to speak to you about the vaccine and help answer any questions you may have.
+Visit one of our walk in clinics to speak to a clinician.
+They will be happy to speak to you about the vaccine and answer any questions you may have.